m5stack/m5-docs/docs/en/unit/angle.md

 ## Description

-The Unit ANGLE is a potentiometer sensor that can detect rotary angle.
+<mark>ANGLE</mark> is a potentiometer sensor that can detect rotary
+angle.

 ## Feature